 It's basically asparagus quiche, but with Canadian bacon.
 Top with your favorite Hollandaise sauce to serve.
 Enjoy!

 Slightly dense waffles with a hint of lemon flavor and ricotta cheese for richness.
 If you like corn muffins, I think you will like these.
 Pairs well with fresh berries.

-Smoked salmon and rye bread add a new twist to the traditional eggs Benedict.
-Sauce can be set aside at room temp for up to one hour.
-When ready to serve, reheat gently in double boiler.
+Smoked salmon and rye bread add a new twist to the traditional eggs Benedict in this smoked salmon Benedict.
+The sauce can be set aside at room temperture for up to an hour.
+When ready to serve, reheat gently in a double boiler.